 Objective: Create large enough development sites to accommodate a range in housing needs.
 Facilitate the development of at least 80 units of lower-income housing.
-Prioritize projects with lower-income units in higher-opportunity areas such as the Los Molinos, Bend, Mineral, Paynes Creek, and Lake California areas and unincorporated areas north of Red Bluff.
-Time Frame: Engage in ongoing dialogue with developers and conduct proactive outreach on an annual basis Offer priority subdivision processing as applications are submitted.
+Prioritize projects with lower-income units in higher-opportunity areas such as the Los Molinos, Bend, Mineral, Paynes Creek, and Lake California areas and proactive outreach on an annual basis..
+Offer priority subdivision processing as applications are submitted.